jonas-raposinha/r-map-plotting/README.md

 ![plot 1](https://github.com/jonas-raposinha/r-map-plotting/blob/master/images/01.png)

-To check out Eurasia, we can alter the coordinates until we find an appropriate window, for example:
+To check out Eurasia (and a bit of Africa too), we can alter the coordinates until we find an appropriate window, for example:

 ```
 plot(shp.world, col = "grey", xlim = c(70, 150), ylim = c(35, 90))